course

 You have 6 different run courses for you to choose from at the LAKES TRAIL FESTIVAL each offers a unique trail running experience.
 All runs will start and finish in Providence Bay Park beside Bennetts Beach Hawks Nest.
 The course will cover fire trails, forest tracks, lake side boardwalks, headlands, walking paths, sand dunes, beaches and road.
 You will experience a wide range of terrain and you will need skills and gear hacks to manage each one.

 The 100km, 70km and 50km course will have checkpoints (CPs) with nutrition, water, medical and moral support.
-CP1 will be near Boomeri Campground, CP2 Seal Rocks Beach No.1, CP3 Dees Corner.
+CP1 will be at end of the Wild Flower Walk CP2 & CP3 Providence Bay Park.

 CUT OFFS

 Fully Rad Adventures is committed to getting every one across the finish line however some cut offs will be necessary to ensure the safety of the event crew and runners.
 The 100km runners will have 30hrs to finish, 70km runners 22hrs, 50km runners 15hrs and 30km runners 7hrs.
-The last 100km runner will need to leave CP2 at Seal Rocks by midnight on Saturday night.
+The last 70km and 100km runner will need to leave CP2 at Providence Bay Park by 8pm on Saturday night.

 Please note that in bad weather, cut-offs may need to be brought forward during the event.
 If this happens changes will be clearly communicated at all checkpoints.